 The alternative – not talking to children about porn – leaves kids unprepared.
 A child can very quickly let feelings overwhelm them.
 Responses can range from curiosity, disgust, confusion, guilt and arousal.
 “I hated this but I liked it”.
 “I don’t want to look at more but I really want to look at more”.
 “I get a sense that it’s bad for me but I don’t really know why”.
 Internal conflict without the knowledge of why porn is not safe or helpful for them can quickly lead to shame, a life of secrecy and an unhealthy foundation for future relationships.
 This is the purpose of the Hamish and the Shadow Secret children’s book for ages 8-12.
 Whether kids have seen pornography or not, Hamish and the Shadow Secret provides essential information to help them make sense of their current or future experience of seeing images that are often violent and extreme.

 With statistics such as this and the potential outcomes from children accessing this content, this support note is just the beginning.
-We invite you utilise the Not for Kids! and Hamish and the Shadow Secret children’s books and read them with your kids, find links on our resources page, and gather more insight from our blogs – Positive Sexuality Messages is a good place to start.
+We invite you utilise Milly’s Message and Hamish and the Shadow Secret children’s books and read them with your kids, find links on our resources page, and gather more insight from our blogs – Positive Sexuality Messages is a good place to start.
 Above all, use this information to move you forward to action – now more than ever, our kids need you to brave these tricky conversations.

 For additional practical tools to facilitate these conversations and keep kids safe online and off, consider these links: